sundaisun/gallery/README.md

 ### Link paths change

 Development files are using document relative paths.
 However, when going live, please use root-relative paths.
 This issue will be resolved when I return from vacations.
+But before that, just use root-relative paths for header.php and footer.php

 ### Get Rid of .php Extension